Power Rankings: A new No. 1 and NL contenders make their moves

 Week 10 ranking: 16

 Brandon Belt returned from his appendectomy on Saturday to resume his pursuit of several career bests.
 His batting average, on-base percentage and slugging percentage would each currently be career-high marks.
-He has 11 home runs, and he has never hit more than 18 (in 2017 and 2015).
+He has 11 home runs, and he has never hit more than 18 in a season (2017 and 2015).
 And of course, the last Giants hitter to notch 30 home runs in a season was Barry Bonds, with 45 in 2004.
-During that span, every other team has had at least two players hit 30 home runs in a season. -- Langs
+During that span, every other team has had at least two players hit 30 in a season. -- Langs

 19. Minnesota Twins